 Enter any number of works, it is free, using this online

-The Entry Form will be activated in January 2020 for MASK Prize 2010
+The Entry Form will be activated in January 2021

 By entering you accept Terms and Conditions.